gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Use this API to fetch all other seller applications that were not created within the current company. but have opted for the current company's inventory
+Retrieve applications from other sellers.
+Retrieve all other seller applications that were not created within the current company. but have opted for the current company's inventory.

 *Returned Response:*